senju-hashirama/subtitle_downloader/README.md

 # How to use ???
 1) Clone the repo
+2) First run pip install -r requirements.txt
-2) Run python subtitles_downloader.py
+3) Run python subtitles_downloader.py
-3) The subtitle will be downloaded in the same directory where the program is stored.
+4) Thats it!! enjoy your movies!!